Simran-ch/PRODIGY_ML_TASKS/README.md

 **Dataset:** https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python
 <br>

-This project is part of my internship at Prodigy InfoTech, where i implemented a K-means clustering algorithm to group customers of a retail store based on their purchase history based on given features like CustomerID, Gender, Age, Annual Income (k$), Spending Score (1-100).
+This task is part of my internship at Prodigy InfoTech, where i implemented a K-means clustering algorithm to group customers of a retail store based on their purchase history based on given features like CustomerID, Gender, Age, Annual Income (k$), Spending Score (1-100).
 <br>

 **[Project Overview]**
 <br>
-The goal of this project is to create a K-means clustering algorithm to group customers of a retail store based on their purchase history using a dataset from Kaggle.
+The goal of this task is to create a K-means clustering algorithm to group customers of a retail store based on their purchase history using a dataset from Kaggle.
 The dataset includes features such as:
 <br>
 :) CustomerID : Unique ID assigned to the customer
 <br>